arimboor/arimboor.github.io/_posts/2024-06-26-DE-YARA-Rule-Engineering-Modules.md

 uint16(0) == 0x004c | Windows lnk signature at offset 0|
 uint32(0) == 0x25504446 | pdf signature at offset 0|

+I’ve tried to cover some key approaches to rule engineering and provided real-life examples.
+However, this is a broad and evolving topic.
+I highly recommend referring to the official documentation and other resources available online to learn more about rule engineering.

 ![Desktop View](/images/yara/matrix1.jpg){: width="672" height="289" .w-50}